 Garvan's research into MND

-One of Garvan's research groups is working from the knowledge that riluzole, the only approved therapy for MND, directly or indirectly blocks molecules in the spinal cord called glutamate receptors.
+One of Garvan's research groups is working from the knowledge the only approved therapy for MND, directly or indirectly blocks molecules in the spinal cord called glutamate receptors.
 Blocking these receptors seems to slow motor neuron loss that leads to paralysis.
 However, as there are many types of glutamate receptors in the spinal cord and it is not yet known which of these are important for MND progression, Vissel’s researchers are systematically undertaking genetic studies in mice that carry a genetic mutation that causes motor neuron disease.
 The studies are directed at progressively blocking each of the receptors, one at a time, in the hope of extending the lifespan of the mice in order to refine the therapeutic approaches for treating motor neuron disease.

 Please help us continue our breakthrough medical research